fbpx

 I attended one other recovery program before No Longer Bound, and I stayed sober for nine months.
 Things were good; my ex-wife and I were building a healthy co-parenting relationship, my kids looked forward to seeing me, and I received a job promotion.
 Then one sunny summer day at Piedmont Park, I convinced myself it was okay to have a beer.
 Slowly, my life slipped back into a destructive cycle, each failure building on the last.
 Every time I get overconfident, it leads to disaster.

-Discarding all the progress and sobriety I had achieved over nine months, I focused only on my failure.
+Negativity bias: Discarding all the progress and sobriety I had achieved over nine months, I focused only on my failure.

 Talking with my therapist at No Longer Bound, I’ve realized I’m an “all or nothing” guy.
 If I complete a job and receive one piece of criticism, I tell myself that I did horribly.
 If I tell a joke and one person doesn’t laugh, then I’m not funny.
 If I were sober for six months and had one drink, I failed at sobriety — so I might as well drink until I can’t feel anymore.
 My fear of making a mistake paralyzes me.
 My inability to take risks and put myself out there has no doubt cost me countless opportunities.

-Negative bias feeds my depression and anxiety like an all-you-can-eat buffet.
+Negativity bias feeds my depression and anxiety like an all-you-can-eat buffet.
 By not valuing my achievements in life, I undermine their significance while simultaneously inflating negative experiences.
 This dichotomy makes balance in my life incredibly difficult.
 I always feel like I’m swimming upstream.

 “I’ve grown most not from victories but setbacks.
 If winning is God’s reward, then losing is how he teaches us.” – Serena Williams.